 Processing this (not provided) keyword data would have worked back in 2011.

 But working with extremely large datasets was hard at the time.

 Just uploading the information back into customers’ accounts would take a day on X1 Instances, Amazon Web Services.
 And it would have cost a small fortune.

 However, with advancements in data processing power, we figured out how to reverse engineer these keywords back, with an 83% certainty.

 Once you are up and running, a new Keyword Hero view will be available on Google Analytics.

-And, you’ll be delighted to see these keywords return.
+And, you’ll see these your organic keywords return.

 Easy to rank keywords

-Once you reclaim your keyword search in Google Analytics you will be able to optimize keyword performance in eight ways:
+Once you reclaim your keywords in Google Analytics you will be able to optimize keyword performance in eight ways: